docsforadobe/premiere-scripting-guide/docs/collection/trackcollection.md

 The TrackCollection object represents a collection of [Track objects](../sequence/track.md) in a sequence.

+!!! info
-> TrackCollection is a subclass of [Collection object](collection.md).
+    TrackCollection is a subclass of [Collection object](collection.md).
 All methods and attributes of Collection, in addition to those listed below, are available when working with TrackCollection.

 ---